emtee40/SurvivalManual-wiki/Cold.md

 **TRENCH FOOT AND IMMERSION FOOT**

-15-34\.
 These conditions result from many hours or days of exposure to wet or damp conditions at a temperature just above freezing.
 The symptoms are a sensation of pins and needles, tingling, numbness, and then pain.
 The skin will initially appear wet, soggy, white, and shriveled.
 As it progresses and damage appears, the skin will take on a red and then a bluish or black discoloration.
 The feet become cold, swollen, and have a waxy appearance.
 Walking becomes difficult and the feet feel heavy and numb.
 The nerves and muscles sustain the main damage, but gangrene can occur.
 In extreme cases, the flesh dies and it may become necessary to have the foot or leg amputated.
 The best prevention is to keep your feet dry.
 Carry extra socks with you in a waterproof packet.
 You can dry wet socks against your torso (back or chest).
 Wash your feet and put on dry socks daily.

 **DEHYDRATION**

-15-35\.
 When bundled up in many layers of clothing during cold weather, you may be unaware that you are losing body moisture.
 Your heavy clothing absorbs the moisture that evaporates in the air.
 You must drink water to replace this loss of fluid.
-Your need for water is as great in a cold environment as it is in a warm environment ([Chapter 13](13)).
+Your need for water is as great in a cold environment as it is in a warm environment ([see Desert](Desert)).
 One way to tell if you are becoming dehydrated is to check the color of your urine on snow.
 If your urine makes the snow dark yellow, you are becoming dehydrated and need to replace body fluids.
 If it makes the snow light yellow to no color, your body fluids have a more normal balance.

 **COLD DIURESIS**

-15-36\.
 Exposure to cold increases urine output.
 It also decreases body fluids that you must replace.

 **SUNBURN**

-15-37\.
 Exposed skin can become sunburned even when the air temperature is below freezing.
 The sun's rays reflect at all angles from snow, ice, and water, hitting sensitive areas of skin—lips, nostrils, and eyelids.
 Exposure to the sun results in sunburn more quickly at high altitudes than at low altitudes.
 Apply sunburn cream or lip salve to your face when in the sun.

 **SNOW BLINDNESS**

-15-38\.
 The reflection of the sun's ultraviolet rays off a snow-covered area causes this condition.
 The symptoms of snow blindness are a sensation of grit in the eyes, pain in and over the eyes that increases with eyeball movement, red and teary eyes, and a headache that intensifies with continued exposure to light.
 Prolonged exposure to these rays can result in permanent eye damage.
 To treat snow blindness, bandage your eyes until the symptoms disappear.

-15-39\.
 You can prevent snow blindness by wearing sunglasses.
 If you don't have sunglasses, improvise.
 Cut slits in a piece of cardboard, thin wood, tree bark, or other available material ([Figure 15-3](#fig15-3)).
 Putting soot under your eyes will help reduce shine and glare.

 <a name="fig15-3"></a>![Figure 15-3\.
 Improvised Sunglasses](fig15-03.png)